MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 # Generate an XCUITest bundle and your iOS application as describe above.
 $ rm -rf DerivedData
-$ xcrun xcodebuild build-for-testing [args] -derivedDataPath DerivedData
+$ xcrun xcodebuild build-for-testing [args] -derivedDataPath DerivedData -scheme YOUR_APP_SCHEME

 # Upload your test to App Center
 $ appcenter test run xcuitest \